lutris/lutris/docs/installers.rst

 The runner can be preconfigured from the installer.
 The name of the directive is the slug name of the runner, for example ``wine``.
 Available parameters depend on the runner.

+To get a complete list of all the currently valid runners and their available version you can get a list of them from https://lutris.net/api/runners.
+Use the runner's slug as the runner identifier.

 The best way to set this is to add the game to Lutris, tweak the runner config and then copy it from ``.config/lutris/games/<game name and id>.yml``.